kcrimi/wedding_site/readme.markdown

-# KevinCrimi.com
+# choicolateicecrimi.com

-This site is a personal webpage built for musician, Kevin Crimi.
-It is built with Jekyll using the theme [{Personal}](https://panossakkos.github.io/personal-jekyll-theme/blog/index.html).
+This is a site for the wedding of Kevin Crimi and Melissa Choi.
+It integrates with aisle planner to let guests update their contact info

-## Blog capabilities

-The blog capabilities of Jekyll have been leveraged to manage both media content as well as upcoming shows